PRQL/prql-query/README.md

 For querying and transforming data stored on the local filesystem, `prql` comes in with a number of built-in backend query processing engines.
 The default backend is [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/).
 However [DuckDB](https://duckdb.org/) and [SQLite](https://www.sqlite.org/) (planned) are also supported.

 When `--from` arguments are supplied which specify data files, the PRQL query will be applied to those files.
-The files will be referenced in the queries by the names f0, f1, ... in the order they are encountered.
-For convenience, a `from f0` pipeline step will automatically be inserted at the beginning of the query unless the query already begins with a `from ...` step, so you can write something like the following:
+The files can be referenced in the queries by the filenames without the extensions, e.g. customers.csv can be referenced as the table `customers`.
+For convenience, unless a query already begins with a `from ...` step, a `from <table>` pipeline step will automatically be inserted at the beginning of the query referring to the first from argument encountered, i.e. the following two are equivalent:

+    $ prql --from examples/data/chinook/csv/invoices.csv "from invoices|take 5"
     $ prql --from examples/data/chinook/csv/invoices.csv "take 5"
     +------------+-------------+-------------------------------+-------------------------+--------------+---------------+-----------------+---------------------+-------+
     | invoice_id | customer_id | invoice_date                  | billing_address         | billing_city | billing_state | billing_country | billing_postal_code | total |